zionedesignz/react-redux-crud/README.md

 # react-redux-crud
-To do list with React and Redux and Tailwind CSS
+To do list with React, Redux-toolkit and Tailwind CSS
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).